maxbickett/twentytwentyobjects/README.md

 ## Troubleshooting

 ### Labels not appearing
+- have not tested all variations of FOV settings, and some users have reported that labels are off-center with non-standard FOV.
 - Ensure the mod is properly enabled in the launcher
 - Check that your hotkey isn't conflicting with other mods or game controls
 - Verify objects are within the configured radius